13 Best Foods to Cleanse Your Colon

 Dish up yogurt

-Fermented dairy products like yogurt pack gut-healthy probiotics.
-Eating plenty of yogurt may cut your risk of colorectal cancer by as much as 38 percent, suggests research published in the International Journal of Cancer.
+Fermented dairy products like yogurt pack gut-healthy probiotics—and regular consumption is tied to a lowered risk of colon cancer, according to a 2022 review of studies published in Frontiers in Nutrition.
 Bonus: The probiotics—healthy bacteria—can also help decrease some of the gas associated with eating beans and cruciferous veggies, says Dr. Valente.
-If you can’t eat dairy, try these probiotic-rich food picks instead.
+If you can’t eat dairy, try these probiotic-rich food picks instead or check out this probiotic supplement nutrition pros love..

 It’s OK to supplement

-Don’t expect a fiber supplement to make up for a lousy diet, but the truth is that doctors know how tough it can be to maximize your fiber intake from food alone.
-Dr. Valente says that it’s OK to take a fiber supplement—just check in with your doctor and make sure you’re also eating vegetables, whole grains, and legumes.
-Check out 30 ways to get more fiber into your diet without even trying.
+Don’t expect a colon cleansing supplement to keep your colon in great shape—but a fiber supplement may do the trick.
+Supplements never make up for a lousy diet, but it can help you maximize your fiber intake if you’re struggling to do so from food alone.
+Dr. Valente says to just check in with your doctor and make sure you’re also eating vegetables, whole grains, and legumes.
+(Check out 30 ways to get more fiber into your diet without even trying.)